PavanKalyanMajji/easybank-components/README.md

   </dependencies>
 </dependencyManagement>
 ```
-- Once add the above dependency in all microservice we have to add the related RabbitMq Properties in all microservices including config service.
+- Once the above dependency added in all microservice we have to add the related rabbitMq properties in all microservices including config service.
 ```properties
 spring.rabbitmq.host=localhost
 spring.rabbitmq.port=5672